 Question 8: Why did Phule dedicate his book Gulamgirito the American movement to free slaves?

 Answer: Jyotirao Phule wrote Gulamgiri in 1873.
 It means slavery.
 While writing this book, he was concerned with all forms of inequalities and injustices existing in society – whether it was the plight of the upper-caste women, the miseries of the labourers, or the humiliation of the low castes.
 By dedicating his book Gulamgiri to the American movement to free slaves, he linked the conditions of the black slaves in America with those of the “lower” castes in India.
-This comparison also contains an expression of hope that one day, like the end of slavery in America, there would be an end to all sorts of caste discriminations in Indian society.
+This comparison also contains an expression of hope that one day, like the end of slavery in America, there will be an end to all sorts of caste discrimination in Indian society.

 Question 9: What did Ambedkar want to achieve through the temple entry movement?

 Answer: Dr. B. R. Ambedkar started a temple entry movement in 1927 which was participated by his Mahar caste followers.
 Brahmin priests were outraged when the lower castes used water from the temple tank.
 Dr. Ambedkar led three such movements for temple entry between 1927 and 1935.
-His aim was to make everyone see the power of caste prejudices within the society.
+His aim was to make everyone see the power of caste prejudices within society.

 Question 10: Why were Jyotirao Phule and Ramaswamy Naicker critical of the national movement?
 Did their criticism help the national struggle in any way?

-Naicker was a part of Congress party and his experiences led him to believe that the party was not free from the taint of casteism.
+Naicker was a part of the Congress party and his experiences led him to believe that the party was not free from the taint of casteism.
 So, he was reluctant to take part in the anti-British national movement that was not concerned about creating a caste-less society.

 Their criticism helped strengthen the national struggle.
 Reformists started restructuring their thoughts to get rid of the differences between the upper caste and lower caste.
 The national struggle became the tool to eradicate caste differences, religious and gender inequality.